Verdier quotients of Calabi-Yau categories from quivers with potential: Preliminaries on categories and notation

 \begin{prop}[{\cite[Proposition~2.20]{antieau}}] Let $\iota:\cl C \to \cl D$ be a t-exact fully faithful functor of triangulated categories equipped with bounded t-structures, with a well-defined quotient functor $\pi:\cl D \to \cl D/ \cl C$.
 Let $\h_\D$ and $\h_\calC$ be the two hearts in $\D$ and $\calC$ respectively.
 Then the following are equivalent \begin{itemize} \item[a)]the essential image $\iota(\h_\calC)\subset \h_\D$ is a Serre subcategory, and \item[b)] the quotient $\calD/\cl C$ has a bounded t-structure such that $\pi$ is t-exact, whose heart is equivalent to $\h_\D/\h_\calC$. \end{itemize} \end{prop} The (bounded) t-structure corresponding to $\h_\D/\h_\calC$ in $\calD/\cl C$ of point b) is described in {\cite[Proposition~2.20]{antieau}}.

-Suppose $\cl V$ is a full thick triangulated subcategory of a triangulated category $\calD$, and let $\calH$ be a bounded heart of $\calD$. \begin{definition} We say that $\calH$ is \emph{compatible} with $\cl V$ or \emph{restricts to $\calV$} if $\calH_\calV:=\calH\cap \cl V$ is a bounded heart of $\cl V$ and it is a Serre full subcategory of $\calH$.
-We say that the heart $\cl H_\calV$ is obtained by \emph{restriction} of the bounded t-structure.
+Suppose $\cl V$ is a full thick triangulated subcategory of a triangulated category $\calD$, and let $\calH$ be a bounded heart of $\calD$. \begin{definition}[{\cite[Definition 2.3]{BMS_compact}}] We say that $\calH$ is \emph{compatible} with $\cl V$ if $\calH\cap \cl V$ is a bounded heart of $\cl V$ making the inclusion of $\cl V$ in $\calD$ t-exact, and it is a Serre full subcategory of $\calH$.

-If a heart in $\calD/\cl C$ arises as in Proposition \ref{prop_antieau}, we say that it is \emph{induced} by the heart $\cl H_\calD$.
-We call it a heart \emph{of quotient type} and denote it by $\ol{\cl H}$ whenever it is $\cl H/(\cl H\cap \calV)$. \end{definition}
+If a heart in $\calD/\cl V$ arises as in Proposition \ref{prop_antieau}, we say that it is \emph{induced} by the heart $\cl H_\calD$, and we call it a heart \emph{of quotient type}.
+It will be denoted by $\ol{\cl H}$ whenever it is equivalent to $\cl H/(\cl H\cap \calV)$. \end{definition}